TRAVEL: How to Spend a Day in Cambridge

 A city with a rich history, Cambridge is host to one of the best and oldest universities in the world, and its many colleges.
 Now living in Cambridgeshire, I thought I’d share my knowledge of the area, in case you want to plan an itinerary for an upcoming trip to Cambridge.

-I first visited the city in June 2021 for an overnight stay, and have since returned for day trips to explore new areas of the city, meaning I have a range of things to see and do to share.
+I first visited the city in June 2021 for an overnight stay, and have since returned regularly for day trips to explore new areas of the city, meaning I have a range of things to see and do to share.

 In this Cambridge travel guide, you’ll find: